 NBSAP 2.0 Biodiversity mainstreaming project flyer - A short overview of the NBSAPs 2.0 Mainstreaming biodiversity and development project.

-NBSAPS 2.0: Mainstreaming Biodiversity and Development is funded by the UK Government's Darwin Initiative (http://darwin.defra.gov.uk/) with co-funding from UK aid.
-However, the views expressed herewith do not necessarily reflect the views of the UK Government
+NBSAPS 2.0: Mainstreaming Biodiversity and Development is a project funded by the UK Government's Darwin Initiative (http://darwin.defra.gov.uk/) with co-funding from UK aid.
+However, the views expressed herewith do not necessarily reflect the views of the UK Government.

 Talking about mainstreaming biodiversity: short films and written interviews from our project members and others on the NBSAPs 2.0 process and the challenges of mainstreaming biodiversity.

 The Poverty and Conservation Learning Group is an international network of organisations that promotes learning on the linkages between biodiversity conservation and poverty reduction.

 During the current financial year (to March 2014) the PCLG website is funded by the Arcus Foundation, UK aid, Sida and Danida, however, the views expressed do not necessarily reflect the views of these organisations.